Chart Color Schemes

 Waramanga is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Waramanga is around 2,743, a decrease of 42 people since the 2021 Census.
-The resident population was estimated at 2,733 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This reflects a decline of 1.5% since the 2021 Census which reported a population of 2,785 people.
-The population density is 1,604 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-While Waramanga experienced a 1.5% decline since census, the SA3 area achieved 0.6% growth, highlighting divergent population trends.
+As per ABS population updates and AreaSearch validations for the suburb of Waramanga, the estimated population as of May 2026 is around 2,751.
+This shows a decrease of 34 people since the 2021 Census, which reported a population of 2,785.
+The current resident population estimate of 2,749 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This results in a density ratio of 1,608 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 51.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population